The Differences Between Self-Publishing vs Traditional Publishing For Authors

 “Well, Amazon should do more for me.”

-Expecting to make money from publishing a book, with no investment in both time and money will never lead to success.
+Expecting to make money from publishing a book, with no investment in both time and money, will never lead to success.

-You don’t need to break the bank.
+You don’t need to break the bank

 You don’t need to spend a penny to self-publish, and if this is what you want to do, that’s fine.

-There are over 5 million ebooks on Kindle, and most are published in hope without any kind of plan, let alone a business plan.
+There are over 6 million ebooks on Kindle, and most are published in hope without any kind of plan, let alone a business plan.